East Asia Linguistics Center (CRLAO)

 The documentation center of the Medieval Archaeology Research Group covers the following subject areas: History, Archaeology and Iconography of Cultural Objects, History and Archaeology of Occupation of the Land and of Rural and Urban Populations in France and Italy.

-Archives: 10,000 still images - slides and black and white and colour photos taken by the research Group during archaeological digs; notebooks and records of digs; plans and maps of archeological sites.
+Archives: 10,000 still images - slides and black and white and color photos taken by the research Group during archaeological digs; notebooks and records of digs; plans and maps of archeological sites.

 Databases: Access to the two private databases of the Research Group is restricted with on-site consultation by appointment only: Medieval Agriculture, Artisan Trades, Daily Life, etc. (roughly 30,000 images); Food, Health, Hygiene, Travel, Pilgrimage, Exoticism, Seafaring, Countryside, Animals, Science and Technology, Artisan Trades, Ceramics, Painting, Illumination, Castles, War, Weaponry, Home Life, House, Furniture, Family Life, Childhood, Games, Education, etc. (around 40,000 images), Death (roughly 2000 images).